Nya-Foundation/NekoConf/README.md

 > [!TIP]
 > NekoConf is ideal for applications with complex configuration needs, microservice architectures, or any scenario where you need to update configuration without service restarts.

-> [!NOTE]
-> This project is currently in beta.
-We welcome feedback and contributions!

 ## 🛠️ Prerequisites
-- Python 3.11 or higher
+- Python 3.10 or higher
 - Docker (optional, for containerized deployment)

 ## 📦 Installation